ashishkssingh/Python-Algorithms/README.md

 # Algorithms in python
-Just trying out different algorithms in python
+Learning and practicing algorithms in python 3.